The Vermont State Board of Education is responsible for the establishment, advancement, and evaluation of public general

 - Help youth with disabilities and their families become better informed about their legal rights and options for the education, treatment, and rehabilitation of youthful offenders.

 - Inform parents and professionals on the correctional education in juvenile justice facilities.

 - Inform parents about the services that youth receive in special education as defined in Vermont Special Education Rules and transition services while incarcerated.

-- Connect with Community Justice Network of Vermont to consider restorative justice if your youth is involved with the criminal justice system.
+- Connect with Vermont Community Justice Network to consider restorative justice if your youth is involved with the criminal justice system.
 It emphasizes that crime damages people, communities, and relationships.
 If crime is about harm, then restorative justice is about repairing the harm.

 Education for Youth in Corrections